Theodosia Burr Shepherd: Later life

-Theodosia Burr Shepherd died on September 6, 1906 in Ventura, California.
+Theodosia Burr Shepherd died on September 6, 1906, in Ventura, California.

 She was cremated and interred in the Rosedale cemetery in Los Angeles.

 On December 7, 1907, William Edgar Shepherd married Theodosia's widowed sister Ella Hall Enderlein.

-Theodosia's daughter Mrs. Myrtle Shepherd Francis inherited her business.
-Like her mother, she specialized in breeding flowers, including self-seeding double petunias.
+Theodosia's daughter Myrtle Shepherd Francis inherited her business.
+Like her mother, Francis specialized in breeding flowers, including self-seeding double petunias.
 Her second husband, Willard H. Francis, acted as manager.

 In 1946, Myrtle Shepherd Francis wrote a biography of her mother, entitled Theodosia: The Flower Wizard of California.
 Manuscript copies were left in the archives of UCLA and UC Berkeley.
 An edited edition of the book was finally published on May 10, 2014.